 Kuhaylan Abu ‘Arqub in the Abbas Pasha Manuscript

-When I first purchased my first copy of the Abbas Pasha Manuscript, I was surprised not to find a mention of the well-known strain of Kuhalyan Abu ‘Arqub (fem.
+When I purchased my first copy of the Abbas Pasha Manuscript, I was surprised not to find a mention of the well-known strain of Kuhalyan Abu ‘Arqub (fem.
 Umm ‘Arqub).
-Its absence was particularly puzzling since it was listed as one of the ten strains the viceroy of Egypt Abbas Pasha Hilmi I liked best.
-Upon taking a closer look however, I found it, “hidden” under the inconspicuous strain of Kuhaylan al-Fajri, which I had never heard of before.
+Its absence was particularly puzzling since it was listed as one of the ten favorite strains of the viceroy of Egypt Abbas Pasha Hilmi I. Upon taking a closer look however, I found it, “hidden” under the inconspicuous strain of Kuhaylan al-Fajri, which I had never heard of before.

-Here are the main is what the Manuscript has to say about this strain of Kuhaylat al-Fajri or Umm ‘Arqub, around 1840-1850, which is when the manuscript was compiled:
+Here is what the Manuscript has to say about this strain of Kuhaylat al-Fajri or Umm ‘Arqub, around 1850, which is when the manuscript was compiled:

-– it goes back to Kuhaylat al-’Ajuz, and is ‘to be mated in the darkest night’ (which means that the tribe could use males from that strain as stallions).
+— it goes back to Kuhaylat al-‘Ajuz, and is ‘to be mated in the darkest night’ (which means that the tribe could use males from the strain as stallions).

 – it is of a precious stud (or marbat in Arabic).